Shanwei

-Shanwei (汕尾), or Swabue is a prefecture-level city in eastern Guangdong province, People's Republic of China.
+Shanwei (汕尾), or Swabue, or also sometimes known as Hailufeng (海陆丰, portmanteau of Haifeng and Lufeng) is a resort city in eastern Guangdong province, China.
 It borders Jieyang to the east, Meizhou and Heyuan to the north, Huizhou to the west, and looks out to the South China Sea to the south.
-It lies approximately 120 km east of Shenzhen and the locals speak the Haifeng dialect.
+It lies approximately 120 km east of Shenzhen and most of the locals speak the Haifeng dialect, a variety of Southern Min.

 History

 Shanwei City was established in 1988.
 It was politically administered as part of Huizhoufu (惠州府) by the Ming and Qing empires, Shanwei it gained its prefectural and administrative independence from Huizhou during the Nationalist period.